Manicben/3DPrintSaviour/README.md

 Please note that the threshold values are subject to change upon further experimentation.
 They have been chosen purely based on experiment observations.

 ## Changelog
+### 05/06/2018
+* Breakage detection no longer working
+* Default usage now always produces logfile
+* Started work on using previous values from logfile and getting absolute difference between current score/deviance and previous layer values, this should allow for (better) breakage detection
 ### 04/06/2018 (3DPS V1)
 * All work on 3DPS V2 has been indefinitely halted
 * Support for filament run-out/clogs added